flyway/flywaydb.org/download/faq.md

 ## How long are database releases supported in each edition of Flyway?

 The different editions of Flyway come with different support timeline guarantees for database releases.
-For Flyway Community Edition a database release is guaranteed to be supported for 3 years from its GA (General Availability) release date.
-Flyway Pro Edition extends this guaranteed support to 5 years and Flyway Enterprise Edition gives you even stronger guarantees by extending it to a full 10 years.
+For Flyway Community and Pro Editions a database release is guaranteed to be supported for 5 years from its GA (General Availability) release date.
+Flyway Enterprise Edition gives you stronger guarantees by extending it to a full 10 years.
 Each edition gives you the strong predictability you need to be able to manage your database upgrade cycles at the pace you require.

 Example: Oracle 12.2 went GA in March 2017.
-It is guaranteed to be compatible with Flyway Community Edition until at least March 2020.
-After that date support will be retired from the Community Edition.
-With Flyway Pro Edition this support then remains available until at least March 2022.
-After that date it will be retired from the Pro Edition, but it is guaranteed to still remain available until at least March 2027 with Flyway Enterprise Edition.
+It is guaranteed to be compatible with Flyway Community and Pro Editions until at least March 2022.
+After that date support will be retired from the Community and Pro Editions, but it is guaranteed to still remain available until at least March 2027 with Flyway Enterprise Edition.

 ## Is there a trial version?